carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/decisions.md

 ![[Attachments/UtilityIntelligence/Documentation/UtilityIntelligence/Decisions/adjust-decision-weight.png|Attachments/UtilityIntelligence/Documentation/UtilityAgent/Decisions/adjust-decision-weight.png]]

+> [!TIP]
+> Decision Weight is a good tool to reduce [[#Oscillation between decision-target pairs|the oscillation between nearly equal decision-target pairs]].

 ## Momentum Bonus

-When you enable the **Momentum Bonus** option, **Utility Intelligence** will add a momentum bonus to the score of the last decision-target pair in the **next** decision-making round.
-This prioritizes the last decision-target pair, increasing its chances of winning and thereby reducing [[#Oscillation between decision-target pairs|the oscillation between nearly equal decision-target pairs]]
+When you enable the **Momentum Bonus** option, **Utility Intelligence** will add a **bonus** to the score of the last decision-target pair in the **next** decision-making round.
+This prioritizes the last chosen decision-target pair, increasing its chances of winning and thereby reducing [[#Oscillation between decision-target pairs|the oscillation between nearly equal decision-target pairs]].

 > [!INFO]
 > Currently, the **Momentum Bonus** in Utility Intelligence is **25%**.